Skip to content

 When to use skills and context files๐Ÿ”—

-Skills and context files should be used in different ways to help Maia understand your data and provide better responses to your prompts.
+Skills and context files should be used in different ways to help Maia AI Agents understand your data and provide better responses to your prompts.
 The table below clarifies some of the differences between skills and context files.

 Skills Context files